Skip to content

 ];

-await insertMultiple(movieDB, docs);
+insertMultiple(movieDB, docs);

 Inserting a large number of documents in a loop could potentially block the event loop.
 Instead insertMultiple handles this case better.